DaveCThompson/zarathompson/README.md

 *   **Deployment:** GitHub Pages

 ### Key Features
 *   **Dynamic OKLCH Engine:** The entire site's color palette rotates through a hue cycle (`0-360`) at 60fps.
-All UI elements derive their color from this single source of truth via CSS variables.
+All UI elements derive their color from this single source of truth.
+*   **Charity Transparency:** Integrated tooltips and copy clarify the "100% of proceeds" allocation (Children's Health + Education).
-*   **Scarcity Engine:** A client-side simulation (persisted via LocalStorage) that generates deterministic "low stock" alerts based on the date.
+*   **Scarcity Engine:** A client-side simulation (persisted via LocalStorage) that generates deterministic "low stock" alerts to drive conversion.
-*   **Intentionally Flatter:** The project structure is kept shallow to maximize readability.
+*   **Local Fulfillment Logic:** Smart UI that toggles between "School Pickup" acknowledgments (for prints) and "Email Delivery" notices (for digital).

 ---

 ## 2. Directory Structure

-This project follows a feature-based, flat architecture.
+This project follows a feature-based, flat architecture ("Intentionally Flatter").

 *   **/src/data**: The central hub for all logic, data, and hooks.
     *   `products.ts`: Product definitions and Stripe links.